-One traditional example is shown below in Figure 17.
+One traditional example is shown above in Figure 17.
 The lighter steam is able to make a quick turn up to the building, while the heavier water droplets continue on and head back down to the boiler through the equalizer.

 Re-piping a header can be very expensive and changing the size of a steam outlet even more so.
 It is very important to get these details correct on new boiler installations.
 However, for most retrofit projects, the four measures listed above are the most cost-effective options for improving steam quality.

 Backpitched steam mains can create low spots where water collects.
 These often cause water hammer, especially at the start of a heating cycle.
 This hammer can destroy main-line vents, so be sure to correct such conditions before installing vents.

 In most steam systems, the heating control does not know what is happening in the apartments.
 It operates based on outdoor temperature; the colder it gets, the longer the boiler runs.
 This indirect mechanism is inherently inaccurate and prone to overheating the building.
 In order to achieve any energy and cost reductions from improvements to the heating system (or other energy-efficiency improvements like adding air sealing and insulation), it is critical that the control be smart enough to understand that the load has been reduced.